-🐲 12.1 Regular checks should be made on the installed systems, including:
+12.1 Regular checks should be made on the installed system, including:

 - visual inspection of the render for signs of damage.
-Cracks in the render exceeding 0.2 mm must be repaired - visual inspection of the acrylic brick-slips for signs of disbondment.
-Dislodged slips should be refixed using the acrylic brick-slip adhesive - examination of the sealant around openings and service entry points - visual inspection of architectural details designed to shed water to confirm that they are performing properly - visual inspection to ensure that water is not leaking from external downpipes or gutters; such leakage could penetrate the rendering - necessary repairs effected immediately and the sealant joints at window and door frames replaced at regular intervals - maintenance schedules, which should include the replacement and resealing of joints, for example between the insulation systems and window and door frame.

-12.2 Damaged areas must be repaired using the appropriate components and procedures detailed in the Certificate holder's installation instructions and in accordance with BS EN 13914-1 : 2005.
+Cracks in the render exceeding 0.2 mm must be repaired - examination of the sealant around openings and service entry points - visual inspection of architectural details designed to shed water to confirm that they are performing properly - visual inspection to ensure that water is not leaking from external downpipes or gutters; such leakage could penetrate the rendering - necessary repairs effected immediately and the sealant joints at window and door frames replaced at regular - maintenance schedules, which should include the replacement and resealing of joints, for example between the insulation system and window and door frame. - 12.2 Damaged areas must be repaired using the appropriate components and procedures detailed in the Certificate holder's installation instructions and in accordance with BS EN 13914-1: 2005.